yannikbuhl/yannikbuhl/README.md

 # 💫 About Me
-I am a Senior Data Scientist with focus on (official) health statistics.
+I am a Senior Data Scientist working in (official) health statistics.
 Before, I worked as a researcher into new data sources in official statistics.
 I am interested in R package development, contributing to existing R software and learning new programming languages such as Rust.
 I really enjoy writing stuff in Bash and getting myself involved into Linux.
 Also, I am a tad interested in cybersecurity.
 By training, I am a Political Scientist (University of Mannheim) with a special focus on quantitative methods.

 ## ⌨️ Open Source Contributions